 - Source selection: Create an overview of the channels, platforms, and accounts you wish to report.

 - Data selection: Select the metrics and dimensions in each source that provides the truth for your KPIs.

-- Storage selection: Select the place to store the data.
-Tip, don't overthink this - all major cloud solutions are equal.
+- Storage selection: Select where to store data - all major cloud solutions are equal.

 - Fire up Funnel: Select a tool that connects all sources with your storage.

-- Visualization or reporting tool selection: Select or review your reporting and visualization tool.
+- Visualization or reporting tool selection: Choose or review your reporting and visualization tool.